heikipikker/cuckoo_addons/README.md

 * Statisfy iNetsim depandencies when running ./inetsim from src/inetsimXXX/ with CPAN, currently there isn't a good .deb package.
   Dependancies can be found here if CPAN is not working: http://www.inetsim.org/requirements.html

-* edit lib/inetsim.conf to your needs, in most cases you only need to manually change the `dns_default_ip' to your TAP interface.
+* Ddit lib/inetsim.conf to your needs, in most cases you only need to manually change the `dns_default_ip' to your TAP interface.
+  Keep in mind that iNetsim is highly configurable, you can almost change all content that is being presented by the simulated services.

 * Static IP for your network interface inside you're VM (vmnic) that is configured to bridge with the created tapX interface (e.g.: 172.16.0.1 tapX on host, 172.16.0.25/16 on vmnic)